Summer Programs FAQ

 embARC Summer Design Academy — for rising high school 11th and 12th graders

-DISC (Design & Innovation for Sustainable Cities) — for current undergraduate students
+DISC (Design & Innovation for Sustainable Cities) — for current undergraduates

 Summer [In]stitute — for post-baccalaureate students and career professionals

-If you are a domestic student, there may still be a chance for you to apply as long as the program has not started yet and there is space is available.
-Please send an email with your inquiry to the CED Summer Program of interest – embARC, DISC, Summer [In]stitute (see the bottom of the respective program page for the email address).
+If you are a domestic student, there may still be a chance for you to apply as long as the program has not started yet and space is available.
+Please send an email with your inquiry to the CED Summer Program of interest — Design + Build Bootcamp, embARC, DISC, or Summer [In]stitute (see the bottom of the respective program page for the email address).

-International students who miss the application deadline (and who do not already have a valid visa allowing them to attend a university over the summer) will need to wait until next year to apply for an on-campus program.
+International students who miss the application deadline (and who do not already have a valid visa allowing them to attend a university over the summer) will need to wait until next year to apply.

-If you are unclear about your visa status, please refer to the following page: https://summer.berkeley.edu/international/are-you-an-international-student
+If you are unclear about your visa status, please refer to the UC Berkeley Summer Sessions website.

 Health insurance coverage is strongly recommended to meet unexpected health expenses when you attend an on-campus program.
 If you don’t have one, you should purchase a health insurance policy before you arrive in Berkeley.